salesforce-ux/design-system/ui/components/process/flavors/wizard/index.markup.md

 The process wizard communicates to the user which step of a process they may be on.
 The length of the progress bar can be changed by modifying the inline width style on `.{{cssPrefix}}wizard__progress-bar` with Javascript.
-Each step accepts a range from 0% to 100%.